 § 2.
-The indigenous bankers : Indigenous bankers play a prominent part in the financing of the movement of agricultural produce from the producing areas to the markets.
+The indigenous bankers: Indigenous bankers play a prominent part in the financing of the movement of agricultural produce from the producing areas to the markets.
 Also, the village money-lenders and banias borrow from the indigenous bankers in times of stringency.
 Thus, the indigenous bankers finance agriculture mainly indirectly.
-They have been able to maintain a close contact with the small industrialists and traders to whom ordinarily the joint-stock bank are not willing to lend, and thus control more than 90 per cent of the banking business of the country.1 are two other classes of indigenous bankers, viz., the Nattukkottai Chettiyars and the Kallida kkurichi Brahmins.
+They have been able to maintain a close contact with the small industrialists and traders to whom ordinarily the joint-stock banks are not willing to lend, and thus control more than 90 per cent of the banking business of the country.

+Indigenous bankers known as shroffs, belonging to the Marwari, Multani, or Sindhi communities are found practically in all the important markets in India.
+In Madras, in addition to these, there are two other classes of indigenous bankers, viz., the Nattukkottai Chettiyars and the Kallidaikkurichi Brahmins.
 The Chettiyars, though the bulk of their business is outside the Madras Presidency, are still a powerful and influential force in the financing of internal trade in South India.
 "Some of these indigenous bankers are of very old standing.
 For example, the famous firm of Gurwalas at Delhi, although recently gone out of business, originally came to the city of Delhi during the 17th century at the invitation of the Moghul Emperor, Shah Jehan."2